-The higher annual cap of RMB92.0 million for the Property Management and Related Services for the year ending December 31, 2022 as compared to the historical transaction amounts is estimated based on (i) the transaction amount of the Property Management and Related Services for the year ended December 31, 2021, which was approximately RMB82.0 million; and (ii) the GFA of properties to be delivered by Lushang Development Associates for the year ending December 31, 2022 and the vacancy rate of approximately 6%.
+The higher annual cap of RMB92.0 million for the Property Management and Related Services for the year ending December 31, 2022 as compared to the historical transaction amounts is estimated based on (i) the transaction amount of the Property Management and Related Services for the eleven months ended November 30, 2021, which was approximately RMB70.9 million; (ii) the GFA of properties to be delivered by Lushang Development Associates for the year ending December 31, 2022 and the vacancy rate of approximately 6%; and (iii) we provided management services for the on-site sales offices and display units for 23 projects and other property pre-delivery or related services for 26 projects in 2021.
 The estimated transaction amounts for the Property Management and Related Services for the two years ending December 31, 2023 are expected to increase by approximately 7%-8% each year, having taken into account of (a) the estimated increase in the GFA of properties to be delivered by Lushang Development Associates for the two years ending December 31, 2023; and (b) the estimated increase in related fees charged by us due to the expected increase in the operational costs (including labor costs, material costs and administrative costs) for the provision of the Property Management and Related Services.